Release of Student Information

 Students may prevent the release of directory information by completing a Request to Prevent Disclosure of Directory Information form available online and from the Office of the Registrar.
 By law, however, a student cannot prevent the release of directory information to the U.S. military for recruiting purposes.

 Student consent is required for the release of personally identifiable information such as semester grades, academic record, current academic standing, class schedules and Social Security/student number.
-Student consent is not legally required for disclosure of this information to certain government agencies/officials, sponsoring agencies and selected university personnel determined to have a legitimate education interest in such records.
+Student consent is not legally required for disclosure of this information to certain government agencies/officials, sponsoring agencies and to selected university personnel determined to have a legitimate educational interest in such records.
 Reports of alcohol or drug policy violations by students under the age of 21 may also be released to those entities.
 The university may exercise discretion in releasing personally identifiable information.

 Students may consent to release personally identifiable information to others by completing the Authorization for Release of Student Information form available online and from the registrar’s office.

-Information about the provisions of the Family Educational Rights and Privacy Act of 1974 as Amended and the full text of the law may be obtained from the registrar’s office.
+Information about the provisions of the Family Educational Rights and Privacy Act of 1974 as Amended, and the full text of the law, may be obtained from the registrar’s office.

 The Solomon Amendment established guidelines for the release of directory information to the United States military for recruiting purposes.
 This Congressional act allows release of the following directory information without student consent to military recruiters for present and previously enrolled students at least 17 years of age: student name, address, date and place of birth, telephone number, level of education, major field(s) of study, degrees received and the educational institution in which the student was most recently enrolled.

 Student Right to Know